top of page

 Payment

-Payment is due at the time of your appointment.
-You will be greeted by one of our administrative staff upon coming into the office.
-She will handle the check-in process for you, including taking payment before you see your therapist.
+Payment is due before the time of your appointment.
+Payments are taken electronically the morning of your scheduled appoitment.
 Arrive a few minutes early in order to check in successfully without taking time out of your appointment window.
 The Wellness Counseling Group accepts payment in the form of cash, checks, major credit cards, as well as FSA/HSA cards.
 A $35 charge will be due for all returned checks.
+A minimum of 24-hour’s notice of cancellation is required.
+The full fee will be charged in the case of a no-show or late cancel.

 Rates